aishend/Streaming-Music-Service-SQLite-Database/README.md

 This is an academic project developed for the Database Systems course at FEUP.
 The code is provided for educational purposes only.

-© 2025 Leandro Moreira - FEUP
+© 2025 Leandro Moreira, Ricardo Silva, Ana Ferreira